Kirshner, Howard S. Department of Neurology, Vanderbilt University School of Medicine, Nashville, Tennessee.

 Any disorder of recognition.
-Agnosias were named originally by Sigmund Freud in 1891 to denote disturbances in the ability to recognize and name objects.
-Usually the misrecognition involves one sensory modality, with primary sensation in that modality intact, and the ability to name the item after its presentation via another sensory modality; for example, the agnostic patient cannot identify a bell by sight, but can recognize it by its sound or touch.
-B. Milner and H. Teuber in 1968 defined agnosia as a “normal percept . . . stripped of its meaning.”
+Agnosia is a rare neurological condition in which an individual fails to recognize and identify persons or objects (see illustration).
+Typically, agnosia is the result of damage to specific areas of the brain.
+Historically, agnosias were named by Sigmund Freud in 1891 to denote disturbances in the ability to recognize and name objects.
+Usually, the misrecognition involves one sensory modality, with primary sensation in that modality intact, and the ability to name the item after its presentation via another sensory modality; for example, the agnostic patient cannot identify a bell by sight, but can recognize it by its sound or touch.
+Brenda Milner and Hans-Lukas Teuber in 1968 defined agnosia as a "normal percept . . . stripped of its meaning."
 Oliver Sacks described a patient who failed to recognize his wife's face, mistaking it for a hat.
-See also: Sensation
+See also: Brain; Nervous system (vertebrate); Neurobiology; Sensation

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.